Celina9919/disater-management-system/README.md

     |-- requirements.txt     # List of dependencies (if any)
     |-- README.md            # Project description and usage instructions
 ```
+THIS IS SUGGESTED BY CHATGPT, COULD CHANGE LATER

 ## **Step-by-Step Plan **